joshajohnson/Hub20/README.md

 ## Project Status

 Hardware is stable and firmware is close to finished.
-All going well these will be available for purchase on Tindie before end of year, otherwise if hand assembled is more your thing feel free to build your own.
+All going well will be available for purchase on Tindie before end of year, otherwise everything you need to build your own is available in this repo.

 ## Getting Started Guide